richiefi/rrrouter/README.md

 ## Host header

-A rule with `hostheader: client` will use what the incoming request used. `hostheader: destination` will use the rule destination's host and port, which is the default.
+A rule with `hostheader: original` will use what the incoming request used. `hostheader: destination` will use the rule destination's host and port, which is the default.
 An override, `hostheader: override.example.com:9000` is used as-is.

 ```yaml
 rules: